Course Code: ECD

 Children are the common basis for all dimensions of sustainable development.
 No advances in sustainable development will occur in coming decades without multiple generations contributing to societal improvement.
 Moreover, beyond sheer survival, children have a right to thrive, develop to their full potential, and live in a sustainable world.

-Around the world, governments, organizations, and communities are working to improve the life chances of young children, from universal prekindergarten programs in the United States, to the Integrated Child Development Services in India, to the Madrasa Early Childhood Program in East Africa.
-In spite of these efforts, it is currently estimated that 250 million children under the age of 5 worldwide are failing to meet their development potential.
+Around the world, governments, organizations, and communities are working to improve the life chances of young children.
+In spite of these efforts, however, it is currently estimated that 250 million children under the age of 5 worldwide are failing to meet their development potential.

-This course draws from research in neuroscience, psychology, economics, anthropology and program implementation and evaluation in order to discuss Early Childhood Development and explore its role in achieving the Sustainable Development Goals.
+This course draws from research in neuroscience, psychology, economics, anthropology and program implementation and evaluation in order to discuss Early Childhood Development (ECD) and explore its role in achieving the SDGs.
 Completing the course will lead to understanding:

 Join Professor Hirokazu Yoshikawa (New York University, Global TIES for Children), along with Professors Jack Shonkoff (Harvard Center on the Developing Child), Catherine Tamis-LeMonda (New York University), Aisha Yousafzai (Harvard Chan School of Public Health) and UNICEF Senior Advisor and Chief of Early Childhood Development Pia Rebello Britto for this SDG Academy course!